 Makiko left the room as if nothing had happened.

 "Whoops," she said, wiping a drop of her own blood from her cheek.
 She was careful not to let anyone see.

-Looking positively placid, she muttered under her breath, "... not enough.
+Looking positively placid, she muttered under her breath, "...Not enough.
 Not nearly enough.
-More, much more powerfully destructive!
-I need that kind of fear!
-This is not nearly enough!"
+More, mor

-There was a terrifying despair in her eyes, but a gleam behind it that spoke of an awful appetite.
+There was a terrifying despair in her eyes but a gleam behind it that spoke of an awful appetite.

 "It is a mistake to say that humans see only what lies in front of their eyes.

 They do not even see that."